RandomGuyJCI/UnityCtrlBackspace/README.md

 ## Development
 Although this plugin was originally built for Rhythm Doctor, it can also be installed/ported over to any Unity game that uses input fields for text input.

-After cloning the repository, the Nuget.Config file should automatically install the BepInEx dependendies needed for development, although you still need to manually import a publicized version of the `UnityEngine.UI.dll` file.
-Instructions can be found over at the [NStrip](https://github.com/BepInEx/NStrip) GitHub page.
+After cloning the repository, the Nuget.Config file should automatically install the BepInEx dependendies needed for development, although you still need to manually import a publicized version of the `UnityEngine.UI.dll` file which you can likely copy over from your game's data files.
+Instructions for publicizing assemblies can also be found over at the [NStrip](https://github.com/BepInEx/NStrip) GitHub page.